tursilion/vgmcomp2/Players/TISN/Readme.txt

 However, depending on your application, this may be okay.
 For instance, the demo player is full GCC and yet GCC did not need to save any registers to call it.
 It's up to you now if you need it.)

+You can improve assembly performance SLIGHTLY by moving the song data into the scratchpad - add this to the linker line: --section-start songDat=8320 This will use 88 bytes of scratchpad starting at >8320, but the average performance gain is only around 200 cycles, and is probably not worth the cost.
+Still, if the scratchpad is there doing nothing anyway... ;)

 C code can be made slightly faster by defining uWordSize as unsigned int, but this costs 30-40 bytes more in RAM usage.

 .. but, it's working!
 So now it's just refinement... (and getting the sound effect demo version done...)